Two-photon absorption: Description

-Phenomenologically, TPA can be thought of as the third term in a conventional anharmonic oscillator model for depicting vibrational behavior of molecules.
-Another view is to think of light as photons.
-In nonresonant TPA, neither photon is at resonance with the system energy gap, and two photons combine to bridge the energy gap larger than the energies of each photon individually.
+In the quantum mechanical model, we think of light as photons.
+In non-resonant two-photon absorption, neither photon is at resonance with the system energy gap, and two photons combine to bridge the energy gap larger than the energies of each photon individually.
 If there were an intermediate electronic state in the gap, this could happen via two separate one-photon transitions in a process described as "resonant TPA", "sequential TPA", or "1+1 absorption" where the absorption alone is a first order process and the generated fluorescence will rise as the square of the incoming intensity.
-In nonresonant TPA the transition occurs without the presence of the intermediate state.
-This can be viewed as being due to a "virtual" state created by the interaction of the photons with the molecule.
-The virtual state argument is quite orthogonal to the anharmonic oscillator argument.
-It states for example that in a semiconductor, absorption at high energies is impossible if two photons cannot bridge the band gap.
-So, many materials can be used for the Kerr effect that do not show any absorption and thus have a high damage threshold.
+In non-resonant two-photon absorption the transition occurs without the presence of the intermediate state.
+This can be viewed as being due to a "virtual state" created by the interaction of the photons with the molecule.

 The "nonlinear" in the description of this process means that the strength of the interaction increases faster than linearly with the electric field of the light.
-In fact, under ideal conditions the rate of TPA is proportional to the square of the field intensity.
+In fact, under ideal conditions the rate of two-photon absorption is proportional to the square of the field intensity.
 This dependence can be derived quantum mechanically, but is intuitively obvious when one considers that it requires two photons to coincide in time and space.
-This requirement for high light intensity means that lasers are required to study TPA phenomena.
-Further, in order to understand the TPA spectrum, monochromatic light is also desired in order to measure the TPA cross section at different wavelengths.
-Hence, tunable pulsed lasers (such as frequency-doubled Nd:YAG-pumped OPOs and OPAs) are the choice of excitation.
+This requirement for high light intensity means that lasers are required to study two-photon absorption phenomena.
+Further, in order to understand the two-photon absorption spectrum, monochromatic light is also desired in order to measure the two-photon absorption cross section at different wavelengths.
+Hence, tunable pulsed lasers (such as frequency-doubled Nd:YAG-pumped optical parametric oscillators and optical parametric amplifiers) are the choice of excitation.

+In a semiconductor, TPA is impossible if two photons cannot bridge the band gap.
+So, many materials can be used for the Kerr effect that do not show any one- or two-photon absorption and thus have a high damage threshold.